stashed/stash/docs/guides/platforms/aks.md

 stash-demo-6b8c94cdd7-8jhtn   2/2     Running   1          1h
 ```

 Look at the pod.
 It now has 2 containers.
-If you view the YAML of this pod, you will see there is a container named `stash` which running `backup` command.
+If you view the resource definition of this pod, you will see there is a container named `stash` which running `backup` command.

 **Verify Backup:**